nucypher/ethindia-2018/README.md

 #### Running a Local Network
 Simulate the NuCypher network locally by running a [local development fleet](https://nucypher.readthedocs.io/en/latest/demos/local_fleet_demo.html#local-development-fleet-testing).

-#### Connecting ETHDenver Federated DevNet
+#### Connecting to the DevNet

-Alternatively, instead of running a local nucypher development fleet of Ursulas, you can connect your node to our dedicated ETHDenver hackathon testnet.
+Alternatively, instead of running a local nucypher development fleet of Ursulas, you can connect your node to our dedicated hackathon devnet.

 See the network status here: <http://3.17.164.0:12500/>